DevanshuDubey/DrawTriangleOpenGL/README.md

 # About
-A simple triangle draw on a window using OpenGL
+A simple program to drawa a colored triangle with colored background on a window using OpenGL.